Expert tips, tools and resources for business owners wishing to open and mange their companies overseas and build a sustainable brand

 Icon gla element Highlights

-• The Foreign Sourced Income Exemption (FSIE) Scheme helps businesses in Singapore avoid double taxation and optimize tax costs.
+• The Foreign-Sourced Income Exemption (FSIE) Scheme helps businesses in Singapore avoid being taxed twice on the same income and reduce their overall tax costs.

-• To qualify for tax exemption, income must meet three main conditions: it must have been taxed abroad, it must have a minimum tax rate of 15%, and the tax exemption must benefit the business.
+• To qualify for tax exemption, income must meet three main conditions: It must have been taxed in the foreign country; The foreign tax rate must be at least 15%, and the exemption must provide a clear benefit to the business.

-• If the foreign income has not been remitted into Singapore, the business does not have to declare or pay tax in Singapore.
+• If the foreign income has not been brought into Singapore, the business does not need to declare or pay tax on it in Singapore.

 Quick comparison